-Organizations are relying increasingly on vendor agreements to carry out various business operations.
+Many organizations rely on vendor agreements to carry out various business operations.
 These agreements may authorize the organization or the vendor to have access to or possess sensitive information owned by the other entity.
 As discussed below, state data breach notification laws typically place the onus on the owner of data to notify affected persons when sensitive personal information is wrongfully accessed or acquired.
-For instance, a data storage vendor may possess a database that contains social security numbers, but the database may belong to the vendor's client.
+For instance, a data storage vendor may possess a database that contains Social Security numbers, but the database may belong to the vendor's client.
 In many states, the vendor may not have an obligation to notify affected persons itself, but it most likely has a legal obligation to notify its client, who in turn will have an obligation to notify the affected persons.
+Similar rules apply under the GDPR.
+A data processor is required to notify the data controller in the event of a data breach, and the data controller bears the responsibility for notifying the supervisory authority and the data subjects.

 As a result, when responding to a data breach, an organization should analyze whether the affected information was collected directly by it, or whether the data belongs to a third party.
-If the data belongs to a third party, the organization should consult its contracts with the data owner and applicable state data breach notification statutes to determine its notification obligations.
+If the data belongs to a third party, the organization should consult its contracts with the data owner and applicable data breach notification statutes to determine its notification obligations.
 In many instances, although the data owner technically has the legal obligation to notify affected persons, the data owner will look to the data user to make the notification or pay for the costs of notification.
+Tip: An organization may wish to prepare a spreadsheet of the data notification provisions included in its key contracts.
+In the event of a breach, the spreadsheet can be quickly consulted to determine the obligations, as such contracts typically include short timeframes during which notification must occur.